'Not really that bad': World Dream passengers wait to disembark ship after suspected COVID-19 case detected on board

 "It's still a waiting game," she said.

-Lunch would also be served to the passengers, said Ms Saad, who said she thought it was "going to be quite a wait still".
+Lunch would also be served to the passengers, said Ms Imelda, who said she thought it was "going to be quite a wait still".

 SUSPECTED CASE IDENTIFIED AS CLOSE CONTACT OF COVID-19 INFECTION ON LAND